Dean177/use-url-state/Readme.md

 ## Motivation

-Being able to have a sharable link which captures the state of a page can be very useful functionality for users.

-This commonly occurs when viewing search results, filtering or querying over a data set or even tracking the currently visible portion on a map.
+A link with a specific state embedded into the url is useful for querying data or viewing search results.

 The api provided is:
 - based on [higer-order-components](https://reactjs.org/docs/higher-order-components.html) which makes it composable and testable